 Owing to the unavailability of the recent published audit report of the Company prior to the expiration of the Initial Period, the Company has not been able to proceed with the approval process of the COA.
-On 5 June 2014, DDI has exercised its right to extend the call option for another 12-month period to 6 June 2015 in accordance with the terms of the COA as mentioned in the above.
+On 5 June 2014, DDI has exercised its right to extend the call option for another 12-month period to 6 June 2015 in accordance with the terms of the COA.
 Further details regarding the extension of the call option are set out in the announcement of the Company dated 9 June 2014.

 The Group believes that the acquisition of Ausnutria Hyproca not only broadens and secures the Group's long term milk supply sources, but also provides a very good platform for the globalisation of the Group's businesses in the long run.
+Upon fulfilling of the Resumption Conditions, which is one of the conditions for the completion of the COA, the Company will take immediate and active steps in critically evaluating and assessing the execution of the call option.